afcarl/ecss-interpolation-scripts/README.md

 ### Interpolation

+Ma from `Material_prop _for_elemRightLleftfemur - May 27, 2016.txt`.

-First we want to run the interpolation script of each section of the macro independently
+First we want to run the interpolation script of each element of the macro independently

 I modified the interpolation script to read automatically the rotated displacements, the only difference is that the section number instead of being 2747 is 0, the new id is based on the row in the `right_femur_nodes.csv` and `left_femur nodes.csv`.

 Now the interpolation script `interpMaMeO_NewMeso2cei_2747_May13,2016_wCom.py` takes 6 arguments: `input_meso.inp new_file.inp upmult_factor nodecheck.inp rotated_U.rpt section_id`

-The script will read displacements from `../results_macro/[left,right]_femur/U_rotated_back.rpt` created in the section above It will also read material properties from `Material_prop _for_elemRightLleftfemur - May 27, 2016.txt`.
+The script will read displacements from `../results_macro/[left,right]_femur/U_rotated_back.rpt` created in the section above

 Procedure: